 Childcare & Schooling

-This section offers information on childcare and schooling.
+This section offers information on childcare and schooling in the Boston area.
 Children under age 5 are not eligible for public schools.
-The various childcare options for children under age 5 are described and resources for locating childcare are provided.
-For school-age children, there is information regarding registering children for school and links to area school systems.
-For specific information about schooling refer to the links to the left.
+The various childcare options for children under age 5 are described below.
+For school-age children, there is information regarding registering children for school and links to area school systems below.

 For Younger Children